-Finding: Policy 5.40 directs the County to take certain actions concerning code amendments.
+Finding: While only minimal tree removal is planned at the North Tualatin sites to accommodate development, it will be mitigated in compliance with County fire-safety standards.
+Policy 5.40 directs the County to take certain actions concerning code amendments.
 It is not applicable.